jthibault03/tp/docs/UserGuide.md

    - The currency must be a valid currency code.
 Consult the list of valid currency codes [here](#currency).
    - The percentage must be between 0 and 100 and the sum of the percentages of all participants must be 100.
    - The payer may not be involved in the bill: i.e the payer may not be in the list of participants.
+- The listed percentages are attributed to the listed users in the order that they appear.
+For example, in the below command, Bob is responsible for 50% of the bill, Charles for 45%, and Denise for 5%.
+`addbill /trip China /n breakfast /payer Bob /others Charles Denise /amount 45 /percentages 50 45 5`

 ### Paying a Bill
-To mark a bill as paid, use the `payBill` command followed by the name of the bill.
+To mark a bill as paid, use the `paybill` command followed by the name of the bill.
 ```bash
 paybill /n dinner
 ```

 ### Listing all Bills
-To list all bills in Voyagers, use the `listBills` command.
+To list all bills in Voyagers, use the `listbills` command.
 ```bash
 listbills
 ```